 6.2.
 Change Order.
-If Customer requires changes to the scope or timing of the PSO Services, Customer agrees to discuss such changes with Looker.
-If Looker, in its sole discretion, agrees to modify the scope of the PSO
+If Customer requires changes to the scope or timing of the PSO Services, Customer agrees to discuss such changes with Google.
+If Google, in its sole discretion, agrees to modify the scope of the PSO

 Effects of Termination.
 If this PSO Addendum or an Order Form under this PSO Addendum expires or terminates, then:

-Effect on PSO Services.
-The rights under the Agreement granted by one party to the other regarding the PSO Services will cease immediately except as described in this Section 7 (Effects of Termination), and Looker will stop work on the PSO Services.
+7.1 Effect on PSO Services.
+The rights under the Agreement granted by one party to the other regarding the PSO Services will cease immediately except as described in this Section 7 (Effects of Termination), and Google

-Effect on Payment.
+7.2 Effect on Payment.
 Customer will pay for (i) PSO Services, including work-in-progress, performed before the effective date of termination or expiration and (ii) any remaining non-cancellable Fees.
-Looker will send Customer a final invoice for payment obligations under the Order Form.
+Google will send

 Issue Resolution.
 Each party's respective Personnel will notify the other party of any issues that may risk completion of the PSO Services.
 The parties agree to work in good faith to resolve any issue

-that such evaluation shall be provided by Looker on an advisory and informational basis and Customer will remain solely responsible for ensuring that the platform's hardware capacity and scalability meets the requisite
+that such evaluation shall be provided by Google on an advisory and informational basis and Customer will remain solely responsible for ensuring that the platform's hardware capacity and scalability meets the requisite

 Insurance.
 During the Term of the Agreement, each party will maintain, at its own expense, appropriate insurance coverage applicable to performance of the party's respective obligations under the

 Termination of Previous Agreements.
-If Looker and Customer have previously entered into an agreement for Looker to perform similar professional services, then that agreement will terminate on the date of the
+If Customer has previously entered into an agreement for Google to provide with similar professional services, then that agreement will terminate on the date of the

 "Background IP" means all Intellectual Property Rights owned or licensed by a party (a) before the Effective Date of the applicable Order Form or (b) independent of the PSO Services.

-"Customer Indemnified Materials" means (a) Customer Background IP and any other information, materials, or technology provided to Looker by Customer in connection with the PSO Services (in each case, excluding any open
+"Customer Indemnified Materials" means (a) Customer Background IP and any other information, materials, or technology provided to Google by Customer in connection with the PSO Services (in each case, excluding any open

-technology developed in connection with the PSO Services that have general application to Looker's other customers, including derivatives of and improvements to Looker's Background IP.
-Looker Technology does not include Customer
+technology developed in connection with the PSO Services that have general application to Google's other customers, including derivatives of and improvements to Google's Background IP.
+Google Technology does not include Customer

 "Personal Data" means personal data that (a) has the meaning given to it in the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 ("GDPR") and (b)